Extendy/SmartyURL/docs/developers.md

 Auth.allowRegistration = false
 ```

+Afterward, you can access SmartyURL using any web browser by directing the URL to the installation domain where you have SmartyURL installed.

 When logged in, you might be prompted to verify your email to activate your account.
 Please check your email for a verification link.
 If you are unable to access your email or SmartyURL unable to send emails, you can manually set the 'active' value to 1 in the 'users' database table for the user you've created.